“DO JUSTICE LOVE MERCY. ” You may have heard the phrase at a protest rally or church or seen it on a t-shirt or billboard.

-God knows that we are incapable of doing justice and loving mercy without walking humbly with God.
+God knows that we cannot do justice and love mercy without walking humbly with God.

 Humility is necessary if we are to “Do Justice Love Mercy.”

-Humility invites us to value others, even those who society has branded as undeserving.
+Humility invites us to value others; even those society has branded as undeserving.

-Humility invites us to recognizes the limitation of our own strength and efforts.
+Humility invites us to recognize the limitation of our strengths and efforts.

-Humility will recognize that we cannot “Do Justice Love Mercy” on our own.
+Humility will recognize that we cannot “Do Justice Love Mercy” independently.
 We need a partnership with God and others.